WUR | WEC | CSA | PPS | GRS

 Exercise 8.3a

-To filter out all records for which a column contains values that are NA, use the filter function in combination with is.na to exclude records that are NA is a specific column.
+To filter out all records for which a column contains values that are NA, use the filter function in combination with is.na to exclude records that are NA in a specific column (to exclude these use the ! operator).
 Alternatively, the function drop_na can be used, that automatically drops records based on NA values in specified column(s).
-Create a grouped data.frame/tibble with group_by and nest it with nest.

 by_site <- dat %>%